yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-region.md

 - Enter a universe name: **helloworld2**
 - Enter the set of regions: **Oregon**, **Northern Virginia**, **Tokyo**
 - Change instance type: **n1-standard-8**
 - Add the following G-Flag for Master and T-Server: **leader_failure_max_missed_heartbeat_periods = 10**.
-Since the RPC latencies are higher because the data is globally replicated, we use this flag to increase the failure detection interval.
+Since the the data is globally replicated, RPC latencies are higher.
+We use this flag to increase the failure detection interval in such a higher RPC latency deployment.
 See the screenshot below.

 Click on `Create`.